chaosnative/chaosctl/Usage_interactive.md

 account.accessID/admin configured
 ```

-- To connect an chaos delegate in a cluster mode
+- To connect a chaos delegate in a cluster mode

 ```shell
 chaosctl connect chaos-delegate